These links and notes will be updated for the 2018 event at the beginning of the school year.

 Your child will be supervised at all times by their teacher, other teachers and chaperones, and event volunteers.
 At least one adult is assigned to each cabin, and each cabin has its own bathroom.
 All educational and social activities are conducted in a safe and fun environment.
 In the case of a medical emergency, there is a registered nurse on staff who has advanced training in outdoor emergency care.

 To learn more about the Forestry Challenge, take a look around this website, where you will find a sample schedule, rules, and information about Redwood Christian Park.
 On the bottom of the What is Forestry Challenge page there is a link to a TV news report, which is a good 2-minute explanation of the Forestry Challenge program.
-Video slide shows of all 2016 events are linked on the 2016 Summary pages.
+Video slideshows of all 2017 events are linked on the 2017 Summary pages.

-Please note that the registration fee is $180 per person, which the teacher is responsible for getting to us 12 days prior to the event.
+Please note that the registration fee is $185 per person, which the teacher is responsible for bringing to the start of the event.
 This fee covers food, lodging for three nights, and an event t-shirt.
-If your child’s teacher pre-registered before May 31, 2017, there will be a 30% discount on the fee.
+If your child’s teacher pre-registered before May 31, 2018, there will be a 30% discount on the fee.
 If you and/or the school are unable to pay the fee, your school can request assistance.
 No one has ever been prevented from attending because they did not have the funds.

 If you have any questions or concerns, please feel free to e-mail me at firstname.lastname@example.org or call me at (530) 417-1960.